At some point in our lives, we may face financial hardship, but that doesn’t mean that we won’t overcome it.

-Do I think I can keep this up all year…no because I want to enjoy summer’s bounty but I will use some other tricks like shopping directly from the farms to keep my costs low, only get exactly what I NEED and in the quantity I need it by taking hubby with me as my own little personal grocery cop BUT I’ll still get to enjoy the LOCAL SEASONAL produce.
+Do I think I can keep this up all year…no because I want to enjoy summer’s bounty.
+Still, I will use some other tricks like shopping directly from the farms to keep my costs low, only get exactly what I NEED, and in quantity, I need it by taking hubby with me as my own little personal grocery cop.
+However, I’ll still get to enjoy the LOCAL SEASONAL produce.

-The things that aren’t grown locally will not be on my list this year…I can buy loads of flats of assorted berries and skip the tropical fruits when I shop direct with a grower.
+The things that aren’t grown locally will not be on my list this year…I can buy loads of assorted berries and skip the tropical fruits when I shop direct with a grower.

-I use the loss leaders in the flyers to make a first draft of my grocery list.
+I use the loss leaders in the flyers to make the first draft of my grocery list.

-My third draft of the weekly list is made after I look at the pantry to figure out how many meals could I make that do not require any items be bought and then substitute a few meals that require no new purchases into my weekly meal plan.
+My third draft of the weekly list is made after looking at the pantry to figure out how many meals I could make that do not require any items to be bought and then substitute a few meals that require no new purchases into my weekly meal plan.

 I find that by the time I have cut my grocery list twice…I am down to 1/3 of what I originally had on the list.

-After I make our month-end deposits this month, I will send off our annual contributions to the joint non-registered brokerage account, our TFSAs and RRSPs.
-The more I can squeeze into our long term investments every year, the happier I am.
+After making our month-end deposits this month, I will send off our annual contributions to the joint non-registered brokerage account, our TFSAs and RRSPs.
+The more I can squeeze into our long-term investments every year, the happier I am.